shawnye2000/CreAgent/README.md

-# CreAgent and Simulation platform
+# CreAgent

 This repo contains the codes of the simulation platform equipped with CreAgent, which is used for long-term recommender system evaluation. proposed by the SIGIR 2025 paper "**LLM-Empowered Creator Simulation for Long-Term Evaluation of Recommender Systems Under Information Asymmetry**"

 # Environment
-Clone the github repo and
+Clone the github repo and create the conda environment
 ```
 git clone https://github.com/shawnye2000/CreAgent.git
 cd CreAgent